0000marcell/Dotfiles/vim/bundle/elm-vim/README.md

 1. Automatic indentation
 1. Function completion
 1. Build and package commands
-1. Code formating and linting
+1. Code formatting and linting
 1. Documentation lookup
-1. Repl integration
+1. REPL integration

 Check out this [ElmCast video](https://vimeo.com/132107269) for more detail.

 ## Installation

-If you don't have a preferred installation method, I recommend installing [vim-plug](https://github.com/junegunn/vim-plug), and then simply add `Plug 'elmcast/elm-vim` to your plugin section:
+If you don't have a preferred installation method, I recommend installing [vim-plug](https://github.com/junegunn/vim-plug), and then simply add `Plug 'elmcast/elm-vim'` to your plugin section:

 Once help tags have been generated, you can view the manual with :help elm-vim.